Children's Choirs

 The console, particularly the combination system, began to fail by 2018, and was deemed irreparable.
 A decision was made to replace the existing console to provide a more reliable combination action and to take advantage of advances in technology that would dramatically increase the memory capacity of the instrument.
 In 2020, a contract was signed with Orgues Létourneau of St-Hyacinthe, Quebec, to build a new console, supply a new gamba rank (61 pipes) for the positiv division, and undertake a tonal refinishing of all exposed flue pipework.
 COVID introduced delays in the delivery of the console, but it was installed in October 2022.
 The first portion of revoicing took place later in the fall with the balance of the instrument completed in August 2023.
 Revoicing was undertaken by Greenleaf Organ Company of Wooster, Ohio.

-Questions about music ministries or want to get involved?
+Questions about traditional music ministries or want to get involved?